RGPhD/e15/independent-study/README.md

 ## Floats
 + I will start with one of the oldest CSS methodologies, which is float-based grid systems, the website design and mobile front-end design industry's standard (Kramer, 2020).
 + Floats are a CSS positioning property that is often used for wrapping text around images.
-Wrapping text is one of the positive characteristics of a float layout, in addition to floating elements remaining a part of the regular flow of an eLearning course website or web page.
+Wrapping text is one of the positive characteristics of a float layout, in addition to floating elements remaining a part of the regular flow of an eLearning course website or webpage.
-+ While floats are still being used for a lot of layout, there are much stronger tools in modern web design for creating layout on web pages.
++ While floats are still being used for a lot of layout, there are much stronger tools in modern web design for creating layout on webpages.
 Specifically, I refer to CSS Grid (aka ‘grid’) and Flexbox (Coyier, 2019).

 ## Flexbox
 + Flexbox provides a more effective way to code the layout and distribute space among elements in a container, even when their size is constantly changing.
 Flexbox's remarkable alignment and ordering features can “juice up our grid, taking us places that simply weren't possible with floats” (Kramer, 2018).